roye10/ShapleyLorenz/README.md

 # ShapleyLorenz

 ## Installation
-this package can be installed using the following command
+this package can be installed from [PyPi](https://pypi.org/project/shapley-lz/) using the following command

 ```
 pip install shapley_lz